 This is an extremely important document, outlining the blueprint for the development of China’s AI in the next thirteen years.
 As it is already clear to those in the know, the Plan has significant implications for the development of social credit, as well as the fields and the policies related to it.

 The following article appeared on the theory column of the People’s Daily two years ago.
 It provides an official policy interpretation of the unified social credit number system – the 18-digits code attributed to enterprises, and social organizations.
 This official intepretation of an existing policy prevails on any other possible policy interpretation by Western interpreters.
 The reasons why official Chinese policy interpretations of any given policy document are weightier than Western policy interpretations of the same document have been amply explained in a presentation I delivered at the 2016 edition of the European China Law Studies Association Conference.
 The paper can be accessed free of charge here.

 The General Principles of Civil Law, Party Groups, and the Belt and Road Initiative

 Originally published in Chinese on the Forgotten Archipelagoes Blog, this short, 3,000 words web essay presents some thoughts about how China’s General Principles of Civil Law may contribute to more firmly entrenching the authority of Party groups in State-owned enterprises, in private companies, and in Chinese and foreign non-governmental organizations.
 This process is relevant both to the construction of a social credit system, and to the OBOR.
 The essay explores the nature of Party groups in Party and state legislation, and it has been researched using publicly available sources only.

-Dear Visitor, if you would like to get full-text access to this post, please make a suggested (non-refundable) donation of 5.3 EUR.
-If you do not receive the link to access this post within a few minutes of making your donation, please check your Spam folder just in case your link got delivered there instead of your inbox.
+Premium content.
+5.3 EUR.
+Non refundable.
+If you do not receive the link to access this post within a few minutes, please check your Spam folder just in case your link got delivered there instead of your inbox.